 Phase 2: 70’s – early 2000

-- The arrival of technology disrupts the game industry
+- The arrival of technology is disrupting the game industry

 - First electronic sportsgames are entering the stage

-Let’s go back to 1972 when technology entered the equation.
-You may remember Magnavox and Atari introducing the Pong game, which was kind of a tennis game.
+Let’s go back to 1972 when technology was entering the arena.
+You may remember Magnavox and Atari introducing the Pong game, which was sort of a tennis game.
 Pong was not the first video game, but it was the first mainstream one.
-When you look back at it, it was too simplistic for words.
-However, loads of people were totally thrilled by it.
+When you look back at it, it was a little simplistic to say the least..
+However, loads of people were totally enthrilled by it.
 It really marked the beginning of e-sports.
 Quickly new sporting games were entering the stage such as the simplified versions of Davis Cup and Soccer.

-The beginning of the eighties was marked by consoles such as Atari and Commodore, platforms that quickly introduced new games.
-With improved graphics more sophistication came to the fore and the first Madden games were a fact.
-In the mid nineties and early 2000s platforms of Nintendo, Sony and Microsoft and software developers like EA sports saw the light and took over.
+The beginning of the eighties was marked by consoles such as Atari and Commodore, platforms that rapidly introduced new games.
+Improved graphics made it all more realistic and the first Madden games were a fact.
+In the mid nineties and early 2000s platforms such as Nintendo, Sony and Microsoft and software developers like EA sports saw the light and took over.
 Many new sports games were introduced.

-Looking back at this period, you can conclude that technology started to disrupt the original game industry.
-However, the sports world was still living in a bubble and did not really suffer yet!
-It didn’t see a major threat from technology nor from the game industry.
+Looking back at this period, you may conclude that technology started to disrupt the original (non technological) game industry.
+However, the sports world was still living in its own bubble and did not really suffer yet!
+It didn’t see a major threat from either technology or the game industry.
 Does this mean that the sports industry didn’t suffer at all?
 No, it did to some extent.
-The culprit was that it now had to increasingly compete for time of young adults, as this group started to spend more time on their gamecomputers.
+For the first time it had to compete for time and attention of young adults, as this group started to spend time on gamecomputers.
 Was this a pre-warning?
 If it was, the sporting world didn’t notice it!

 Phase 3: 2006-2020